Werner Herzog: Personal life

 Herzog has been married three times and has three children.
 In 1967, he married Martje Grohmann.
-They had a son named Rudolph Amos Achmed, born 1973.
+They had a son, born 1973.
 They divorced in 1985.
 He later began dating Austrian-German actress Eva Mattes.
-They had a daughter named Hanna Mattes, born 1980, before splitting up.
-He married Christine Maria Ebenberger in 1987, and they had a son named Simon, born 1989.
+They had a daughter, born 1980, before splitting up.
+He married Christine Maria Ebenberger in 1987, and they had a son, born 1989.
 They divorced in 1997.
 Herzog moved to Los Angeles in 1996 and married Russian-American photographer Elena Pisetski in 1999.

-Herzog is a voracious reader.
-As required reading for the Rogue Film School, he has listed J. A. Baker's The Peregrine, Virgil's Georgics, and Ernest Hemingway's The Short Happy Life of Francis Macomber.
-Suggested reading includes the Poetic Edda as translated from Old Norse by Lee M. Hollander, Bernal Díaz del Castillo's Historia verdadera de la conquista de la Nueva España (The True History of the Conquest of New Spain), and the 888-page report published by the President's Commission on the Assassination of President Kennedy.

 Herzog has been described as an atheist.
-In addition to standard German and his native Bavarian, he speaks English, French, Greek, Italian and Spanish.
+In addition to standard German and his native Bavarian, he speaks English, Greek, Italian and Spanish.
+He can understand French, but refuses to speak it; he said he spoke it at gunpoint in Africa once, and regrets it.
 He can also read Latin and Ancient Greek.

+Herzog has said that he loves the writers Osip Mandelstam and Robert Walser.
+He has also named as great poets Li Ho, Johann Christian Günther, Andreas Gryphius, Friedrich Spee, and Angelus Silesius.

 Filmography

-Since 1962, Herzog has directed 20 fiction feature films, seven fiction short films, and 34 documentary feature films, as well as eight documentary short films and episodes of two television series.
+Since 1962, Herzog has directed 20 fiction feature films, 7 fiction short films, and 34 documentary feature films, as well as eight documentary short films and episodes of two television series.
 He has also been the screenwriter or co-writer for all his films and for four others, and has appeared as an actor in 26 film or television productions.